 "And to the angel of the church in Smyrna write,"

 b.
-Smyrna was a rich city.
-“Smyrna was a great trade city . . .
+Smyrna: This was a rich city.
+"Smyrna was a great trade city . . .
 Smyrna stood at the end of the road which served the valley of the river Hermus, and all the trade of that valley flowed into its markets and found an outlet through its harbor.
 It had a specially rich trade in wines.
-Smyrna, like Ephesus, was a city of wealth and commercial greatness.”
+Smyrna, like Ephesus, was a city of wealth and commercial greatness."
 (Barclay)

 c.
 We also know from history that it was a city deeply committed to idolatry and the worship of the Roman Emperor.
-On one famous street in Smyrna, called the “Golden Street,” stood magnificent temples to Cybele, Apollo, Asklepios, Aphrodite, and a great temple to Zeus.
-But the worship of those pagan gods was dying out.
+On one famous street in Smyrna, called the "Golden Street," stood magnificent temples to Cybele, Apollo, Asklepios, Aphrodite, and a great temple to Zeus - but the worship of those pagan gods was dying out.
 The real focus was on the worship of the Roman Emperor.

 i.
 In 196 b.c.
 Smyrna built the first temple to Dea Roma - the goddess of Rome, the spiritual symbol of the Roman Empire.
 Once the "spirit" of Rome was worshipped, it wasn't much of a step to worship the dead Emperors of Rome.
 Then it was only another small step to worship the living Emperors, and then to demand such worship as a evidence of political allegiance and civic pride.

 ii.
-In 23 a.d.
-Smyrna won the privilege (over 11 other cities) to build the first temple to worship the Emperor Tiberius Caesar.
+In a.d.
+23 Smyrna won the privilege (over 11 other cities) to build the first temple to worship the Emperor Tiberius Caesar.
 Smyrna was a leading city in the Roman cult of Emperor worship.

 iv.
 "Emperor worship had begin as spontaneous demonstration of gratitude to Rome; but toward the end of the first century, in the days of Domitian, the final step was taken and Caesar worship became compulsory.
 Once a year the Roman citizen must burn a pinch of incense on the altar to the godhead of Caesar; and having done so, he was given a certificate to guarantee that he had performed his religious duty."
 (Barclay)